Shomokcs/login.html-css/README.md

-🌹 Simple Login System
+🌹 Simple Login System🌹

-Description
-I designed a login page project using HTML and CSS as part of my Internet Technologies course 💻.
+Description: I designed a login page project using HTML and CSS as part of my Internet Technologies course 💻.
 The page features a beautiful Taif rose background 🌹 and provides a responsive, user-friendly experience across devices.

 🛠️ Technologies Used